MishaSadeghi/E-DAIC-multimodal-depression-detection/README.md

 ---
 ## Citation

-If you use this code in your research, please consider citing the following papers:
+If you used or were inspired by our work, please kindly cite our publications:

 ```
 @article{sadeghi2024harnessing,
   title={Harnessing multimodal approaches for depression detection using large language models and facial expressions},